-These are a few of the questions currently posed on Quora, a fast-growing social media network.
-Quora provides a platform for questions, and members of the network provide the answers.
-While it’s unclear if Quora has mass appeal (see Hackeducation’s post on this), and while it’s even unclear how many users are currently signed up, for now the site provides a fascinating glimpse into what people want to know about history and the history profession, and a way for historians to talk directly to a curious public.
+Quora is a fast-growing social media network that provides a platform for questions, and members of the network provide the answers.
+The site provides a fascinating glimpse into what people want to know about history and the history profession, and a way for historians to talk directly to a curious public.

 What are history organizations, museums, and others who work in history doing on Twitter?
 They’re starting conversations, advertising jobs, sharing research, and much more.
 Whether you want to join the conversation, or just follow along, read on for five ways you can use Twitter.